 Both Savory and Smith tell stories of ecological redemption through a new approach to agriculture.
 Both have developed agricultural models based on natural systems.
 And both offer methods for farming that can fix carbon, clean our waters, and produce food more abundantly.
 Savory has developed a “holistic management” model to reverse desertification throughout the world’s vital grasslands, while Bren Smith cultivates kelp and shellfish using a model that he has dubbed “3-D ocean farming.”

 Please join us on Saturday, October 24th, in Churchtown, NY, to hear Allan Savory and Bren Smith speak in the extraordinary round barn of the Churchtown Dairy.
 The lecture program will begin at 10:00 am and conclude by 3:00 pm.
 Tours of the buildings, conducted by architect Rick Anderson, will begin at 9:00 am.
+Tickets include lunch and cost $100 each.
+Reserve your tickets through our website or by sending a check to the Schumacher Center for a New Economics at 140 Jug End Road, Great Barrington, MA 01230.
 More extensive biographies for each speaker are available below.